confluentinc/ksqldb-recipes/docs/retail/dynamic_pricing/index.md

 ---
 seo:
   title: Set Dynamic Pricing
-  description: This recipe demonstrates how to use ksqlDB to set dynamic pricing in an online marketplace
+  description: This recipe demonstrates how to use ksqlDB to set dynamic pricing in an online marketplace.
 ---

-# Set Dynamic Pricing
+# Set dynamic pricing

 An online marketplace keeps track of statistics regarding pricing: lowest, median, etc.
 These statistics enable buyers and sellers to make dynamic offers based on historical sales events.

-## Step-by-Step
+## Step by Step

-### Setup your Environment
+### Set up your environment

 --8<-- "docs/shared/ccloud_setup.md"